2022 Manipur Legislative Assembly election

 Legislative Assembly elections were held in Manipur from 28 February to 5 March 2022 in two phases, to elect 60 members of the Manipur Legislative Assembly.
 The results declared on 10 March 2022.
 The newly constituted assembly was named 12th Manipur Legislative Assembly.
+The ruling Bharatiya Janata Party won 32 out of 60 seats and secured a comfortable majority.
+N. Biren Singh was re-elected as the chief minister and continued in his office, forming a new ministry.

 Background

 The tenure of Manipur Legislative Assembly is scheduled to end on 19 March 2022.
 The previous assembly elections were held in March 2017.
 After the election, coalition of Bharatiya Janata Party, National People's Party, Naga People's Front and Lok Janshakti Party formed the state government, with N. Biren Singh becoming Chief Minister.

 Schedule

 The election schedule was announced by the Election Commission of India on 8 January 2022.
-However, the election dates were postponed from 27 February to 28 February for Phase I, and 3 March to 5 March for Phase II.
+However, the election dates were postponed from 27 to 28 February for Phase I, and 3 to 5 March for Phase II.